-It is rumoured that Amazon CEO Jeff Bezos likes having an empty chair present during corporate strategy meetings.
+It is rumored that Amazon CEO Jeff Bezos likes having an empty chair present during corporate strategy meetings.
 This symbolic act reserves a seat at the table for “the most important person in the room: the client.”
-One of Bezos’ goals is to make Amazon “the most customer centric business on the planet.”
+One of Bezos’ goals is to make Amazon “the most customer-centric business on the planet.”

 It all comes down to: